Leica TL2 vs Sony A850

 Studio photographers will appreciate that the Sony A850 (unlike the TL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The TL2 is a recent model that features in the current product line-up of Leica.
-In contrast, the A850 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A850 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the TL2 and A850 can be found, respectively, in the Leica TL2 Manual (free pdf) or the online Sony A850 Manual.

 So how do things add up?
 Is the Leica TL2 better than the Sony A850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.